danilocb21/projeto-rpg/README.md

 ![PLACEHOLDER]

 ## 💾 Setup
-- __Windows:__ For this program to work, you will need a C/C++ compiler.
-We recommend [_MinGW_](https://sourceforge.net/projects/mingw/), which is the one we used.
-Keep your eyes on the said architeture, 64-bits version is needed.
-Install the compiler on the official page, run the executable, download via MingGW Installation Manager the C compatibility, and don't forget to add MinGW directory to PATH in Windows system variables.<br> Then, you need to install and open [_MSYS2_](https://www.msys2.org/) (64-bits, alright?) terminal.
-Once your MSYS2 is installed, just search "MSYS2 MSYS" up in your search bar.
-You'll need the one with that exact name (the purple one).<br> Now, just execute the following commands in there:
+- __Windows:__

+ We recommend using [_MSYS2_](http://msys2.org/) with the MINGW64 toolchain (more stable and simple).
+Install it at the official website, then search for "MSYS2 MINGW64 in your search bar (the blue one).

+ Now, just execute the following commands in there:

 __Commands:__

 ```
+# updates the MSYS2 system (may request to reopen the shell)
 pacman -Syu
 ```